 - When ready to bake, place one oven rack on the oven floor, and place a cast-iron skillet on that rack.
 Add 4 cups of water to the skillet.

-- Quickly, but carefully, open the oven and using a pizza peel or the parchment paper as a sling, place the sourdough onto the lower heated baking stone and bake uncovered with the water-filled skillet for as 30 minutes, then carefully remove the skillet, and continue baking until the crust has reached your desired color, usually another 10-15 minutes.
+- Quickly, but carefully, open the oven and using a pizza peel or the parchment paper as a sling, place the sourdough onto the heated baking stone and bake uncovered with the water-filled skillet for as 30 minutes, then carefully remove the skillet, and continue baking until the crust has reached your desired color, usually another 10-15 minutes.

 Notes